rchampourlier/footprint_reducer_emails/doc/specs.md

 ## Display message <a name="display-message"></a>

 - ⚙️  _V0.1_ Display a full-screen view with the selected message's content
+  - ⚙️  Build an UI component for full-screen page
+    - 👉 When the page is filled, I should be able to scroll within the page
+  - ✅ Fetch and display the message body
+  - ⚙️  Add body to message fixtures
+  - ❌ ~~Try and marshal real messages to files to use as fixtures~~ -> abandoned because `imap.Message` type is not marshalable
 - 👉 _V0.1_ On <ESC>, go back to the previous view
 - _V0.2_ On <BACKSPACE> or <DELETE> -> [Delete message](#delete-message)